Al-Ameen Mission: Management

 The main campus of Mission, Al-Ameen Mission is managed by a school board.
 The board of the main campus is also in charge of maintaining other sites.
 Across West Bengal, Al Ameen runs about 50 schools in total.
 Most of them are directly run by Al Ameen Mission and a few are located in remote village areas which are run by local non-profits for better management and service.
 These schools are listed as in "Collaboration with Al Ameen Mission."
 Aside from the details of management, these schools are identical to Al Ameen Mission's schools.

-Teachers of Al-Ameen

-The teachers of Al-Ameen Mission play a crucial role in the organization's goal of providing quality education to underprivileged communities.
-These dedicated individuals are responsible for delivering instruction and guiding students towards academic success.
-Al-Ameen Mission has a large number of permanent teachers as well as visiting teachers from some reputed schools and colleges.
-The visiting teachers are often long-term associates of Al-Ameen, but not all of them are.

-The teachers of Al-Ameen are not only knowledgeable and skilled in their subject areas but also possess a deep commitment to the well-being of their students and the communities they serve.
-Through their hard work and dedication, these teachers are helping to build a better future for the students and communities they serve.

-In conclusion, Al-Ameen Mission is a noble organization dedicated to improving the lives of underprivileged communities through education and social services.
-The impact of its work is significant and has changed the lives of many individuals for the better.